better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 made to the network.
 See [Gossip](/how-it-works.md/#replication-model)

 ## maintainer
-A [user][us] that manages updates to the canonical view of a project.
+A [user][us] who manages updates to the canonical view of a project.
 A maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the [project][pr] metadata [See Data Model](/how-it-works.md/#data-model), but there may be multiple maintainers of a